-Double World is a Chinese movie that was released this year, it very quickly appeared on Netflix.
+Double World (征途) is a Chinese movie that was released on 24th July 202, it very quickly appeared on Netflix.

 Note this review contains spoilers.

-The film derived from a very popular online game.
-Set in fictional Central Plains which consists of ten nations.
-A neighouring country is said to becoming more and more powerful so a warlord organizes a competition to see whose the strongest.
+The film is derived from a very popular online game.
+Set in the fictional Central Plains which consists of ten nations.
+A neighbouring country is said to becoming more and more powerful so a warlord organizes a competition to see whose the strongest.

 About The Film